 Once your employees have gone through those five steps and produced their finished PDPs, it’s time for you to get to work.

-The first couple weeks are crucial.
-Read through everyone’s PDPs until you’re completely familiar with them, then hold one to one conversations with everyone in your team to go through their PDPs.
-Find ways you or others in the business can help them get access to their requirements, and make suggestions for anything they may have missed or any alternative routes they could take.
+- Find ways you or others in the business can help them get access to their requirements, and make suggestions for anything they may have missed or any alternative routes they could take.